hujhax/austin-improv-wiki/Beth Doughty.md

 **Beth Doughty** is an improviser, writer, and sketch performer.

 ## History
-Beth dabbles in improv and sketch, but spends most of her time producing shorts films.
+Beth dabbles in improv and sketch, but spends most of her time producing short films.

 ## Troupes
 * [[BatShyt Crazy]]